 Introduction: Digital Clock RTC With LED Display of 4 Digits and 7 Segments

-There are two modules: one for the sensor of temperature (ºC - Celsius / ºF - Fahrenheit degrees) and humidity (% - in percentage) and another module for the RTC.
+There are two breakouts: one for the sensor of temperature (ºC - Celsius / ºF - Fahrenheit degrees) and humidity (% - in percentage) and another one for the RTC.

 Step 1: Material

 - 01 x DHT11 (Temperature and Humidity sensor)